sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-262/assignment-5.md

 - Use a loop other than `for`;
 - Use `break` to stop the loop when a certain answer is given;
 - Use an additional array method of your choice other than `array.join()` and `array.push()`;
-- Produce a grammatically correct response by adding an "and" before the last item in your comma-separated list.
+- Produce a grammatically correct response by adding an "and" before the last item in your comma-separated list;
+- Complete the assignment as a SvelteKit App.

 ---